Robertfarb/whiteboarding-curriculum/algorithms/time_complexity/big_o_practice.md

   end
 end
 ```
-**Hint 1**: what is this function doing?
-Describe it in words, and use this to get a bound.

 At this point, look over your notes and answers to make sure you understand how you've solved each question.